 Our second example develops an information-flow tracking library suitable for programs with side-effects.
 The basic idea is to combine a monadic treatment of dependency (as in DCC (Abadi et al. 1999)) with the program-counter technique used (originally) by Fenton (1973) in his Data Mark Machine.
-In short, we represent α -typed data protected at security level | as values of the type $\lfloor \alpha \rfloor$, where the type L represents a family of monads arranged in a lattice according to the ordering on security levels.
+In short, we represent α -typed data protected at security level | as values of the type L α l, where the type L represents a family of monads arranged in a lattice according to the ordering on security levels.
 Additionally, we maintain a global stateful value pc that accounts for the influence of protected data on reaching the current program point.
 Effectful operations (such as writing a message to a channel) have preconditions (expressed as constraints on pc) to ensure that they are not control dependent on secret data.

-We prove two properties of client programs.
-First, that Low channels never carry data that is marked High-security; and, secondly, that Low channels are never used at High security-level program points.
-Using these two properties, a syntactic proof of a noninterference property is possible.
-Although we have not proved noninterference for the program of Figure 3 per se, a similar encoding was proved noninterferent by Swamy (2008).
+We prove two properties of client programs: Low channels never carry data marked High-security; and Low channels are never used at High security-level program points.
+Although we have not proved noninterference for the program of Figure 3, a similar encoding was proved noninterferent by Swamy (2008).

-Note that this program does not make use of local state-there is a single global piece of state called pc.
+Note that this program uses no local states, but a single global state pc.
 As such, this program could easily be modeled and verified using a monadic treatment of state.
 However, this example highlights two features of FX.
 First, it illustrates the ability of FX to handle programs that manipulate global state.
 Second, it serves as initial evidence that our approach generalizes to higher order programs.
-Our information flow library example makes use of a second-order function bind, where the type of its function argument is parametrized by the preceding arguments to the bind function.
-We discuss further generalizations to higher order programs in §5.3.
+Our information flow library example uses a second-order function bind, where the type of its function argument is parameterized by the preceding arguments to the bind function.
+We discuss some further generalizations to higher order programs in §5.3.